python/cpython/Doc/howto/descriptor.rst

 dictionary.
 Instead, the value ``10`` is computed on demand.

 This example shows how a simple descriptor works, but it isn't very useful.
-For retrieving constants, normal attribute lookup would almost always be better.
+For retrieving constants, normal attribute lookup would be better.

 In the next section, we'll create something more useful, a dynamic lookup.